digicatapult/vitalam-identity-service/README.md

 ## Environment Variables

-`veritable-identity-service` is configured primarily using environment variables as follows:
+`dscp-identity-service` is configured primarily using environment variables as follows:

 | variable             | required | default | description                                                                                                                   |
 | :------------------- | :------: | :-----: | :---------------------------------------------------------------------------------------------------------------------------- |